groverkaran/django-comments-tree/docs/tutorial.rst

 A user might want to flag a comment on the basis of a violation of the site's terms of use, hate speech, racism or the like.
 To prevent a comment from staying published long after it has been flagged we might want to receive notifications on flagging events.

-For such purpose django-comments-xtd provides the class **XtdCommentModerator**, which extends django-contrib-comments' **CommentModerator**.
+For such purpose django-comments-tree provides the class **XtdCommentModerator**, which extends django-contrib-comments' **CommentModerator**.

 In addition to all the `options <https://django-contrib-comments.readthedocs.io/en/latest/moderation.html#moderation-options>`_ of its parent class, **XtdCommentModerator** offers the ``removal_suggestion_notification`` attribute, that when set to ``True`` makes Django send a mail to all the :setting:`MANAGERS` on every **Removal suggestion** flag created.